Monday, April 21, 2025

 I have seen this power in action in my own life many times.
 God has restored me from several serious illnesses that the doctors could not figure out.
 I remember one stroke specialist at Johns Hopkins scratching his head and muttering to himself about the vestibular migraines I was having.

 After a bankruptcy and a nasty divorce, Christ has restored my finances and moved me to a place of provision and abundance.
 After being raised in a chaotic and dysfunctional home, he has replaced fear, worry, and anxiety with faith, peace and joy.
 He has given me peace after my oldest son decided to estrange himself from me for no apparent reason.
 And that is what I want to share with you, dear friend.
 No matter what painful things you have gone thru, Jesus can heal you.
-He can give you the peace that passes all understanding.
+He can give you a peace that passes all understanding.
 That is why I put all this effort into writing this blog.
 Jesus has transformed my life.
 What he has done for me he can and will do for you when you put your trust in him.

 We were not made to endure all these things on our own.
 Jesus is a friend who sticks closer than a brother.